temannin/Spreact/README.md

 Easy to use scipt-utility for creating a Spring Boot Backend + ReactJS Frontend Application

+## Prerequisites

+The folling programs need to be available on the ENV PATH.

+- yarn
+- npm >= 5.2.0

 ## Steps to Generate Project

 1. Clone repo